Education in Japan: Bullying

 There is criticism about insufficient efforts to reduce bullying in schools.
 In fiscal 2019, there were a record 612,496 bullying cases in schools across Japan.
-This includes public, private elementary, junior high, high schools and special schools for children with disabilities.
-Serious incidents with severe physical or psychological damage was 723 (20% increase from 2018).
-Bullying happens mostly on elementary schools (484,545 cases in 2019) followed by junior high schools (106,524 cases in 2019) and high schools (18,352 cases in 2019).
+This includes public and, private elementary, junior high, high school, ls, and special schools for children with disabilities.
+Serious incidents with severe physical or psychological damage were 723 (a 20% increase from 2018).
+Bullying happens mostly in elementary schools (484,545 cases in 2019) followed by junior high schools (106,524 cases in 2019) and high schools (18,352 cases in 2019).
 In fiscal 2019, 317 students died from suicide of which 10 suffered from bullying.
 61.9 percent of cases were verbal bullying and online bullying accounted for 18.9 percent in high schools.
-In 2019 there were 78,787 cases of violent acts by students in elementary, junior high and high schools.
+In 2019 there were 78,787 cases of violent acts by students in elementary, junior high, and high schools.
+Separate data from TIMSS 2019 and PISA 2018 indicate a lower than average incidence of bullying in international comparisons.

 International education

-As of 2016, Japan has 30 to 40 international schools.
-There are many Kindergarten type schools that use the word "international" in their names but this is not an indicator that they are Japanese schools in the traditional sense.
-United Nations University is located in Japan and Temple University has a branch campus in Japan.
-International University of Japan is an internationally top-ranked, fully English-taught University in Japan.
-Akita International University is also an English-taught University.
-Sophia University's Faculty of Liberal Arts and the Sophia Program for Sustainable Futures are fully taught in English.
-Tokyo University of Foreign Studies is a highly selective, specialist institution for International Studies and offers some languages that are rarely taught elsewhere in the world.

-Top Global University Project

-In 2018, the Ministry of Education implemented the Top Global University Project (TGU) to provide prioritised support to universities leading Japan in the process of internationalisation and collaborative research.
-The project aims to reform existing personnel and education systems, deepen interactions with other leading universities and research institutions around the globe, and accelerate other educational globalisation initiatives.
-13 universities were selected as Type A (Top Type) to lead Japan in world-leading research and education.
-24 universities were selected as Top B (Global Traction Type) to help Japan become a more internationalised society.